 The government of the city was entrusted to a Mayor, “six lawfull and discreet citizens” as Aldermen, a Sheriff and two Chamberlains, a body of twenty four including the Mayor and Aldermen and a body of forty eight including the two chamberlains.

-Feb 19th: The Worcester Charter of 1621.
-A short film showing the Charter and explaining the significance to Worcester.
+The Worcester Charter of 1621 is a short film showing the Charter and explaining the significance to Worcester.

-April: Know Your Place.
 The launch of the exciting new online website enabling the community to create & share their own life stories.
-It will also contain specific information on themes of interest in Worcester stretching back to the Charter in 1621 and beyond.

 There will be many opportunities to get involved with the Festival over the coming months.
 We’ll be posting events and activities on this page.
 If you’d like to find out more, feel free to get in touch.